 The perfect pillow depends on the type of sleeper you are.
 (Back?
 Side?
-Allergy prone?)
+Allergy-prone?)

 Regardless of snoozing position, a pillow should keep your head, neck and shoulders aligned with your spine, advised Dr. Michael J. Breus clinical psychologist and sleep medicine expert from Los Angeles, California.
 In order to achieve the perfect alignment, though, different types of sleepers require different types of pillows.

 Here’s how to pick the perfect one for a better night's sleep.

 The best pillows for back sleepers

 If you sleep soundly on your back, look for a pillow that nestles the head at an intermediate height.

 Bedgear’s Alpine 2.0 Performance pillow is another good option.
 It was specifically tested for back sleeping comfort, according to the company's website.
 The height adds comfort for sleepers who like to rest their shoulders on the pillow.